 - Dragon Ball Z:

-- In the manga, Goten and Goku didn't bond over as much as they did in the anime.
-Those scenes are filler and he actually averted the Angst?
-What Angst? trope by not even being able to talk to his own father.
-The first time he talked to him was after Goku revealed that he had failed to protect Gohan from getting killed by Majin Buu and had a Broken Pedestal moment, believing that all the great stories he heard about his father was Informed Attribute and he actually called him out.
+- In the manga, Goten and Goku didn't bond as much as they did in the anime.
+The anime has additional filler scenes and Goten actually averted the Angst?
+What Angst? trope.
+In the manga, the first time Goten and Goku had a serious conversation was after Goku revealed that he had failed to protect Gohan from getting killed by Majin Buu and had a Broken Pedestal moment, believing that all the great stories he heard about his father was Informed Attribute and he actually called him out.
 However, after seeing him go Super Saiyan 3, he finally realised that his father really is as strong as everyone told him and started showing respect again and once Goku's time on Earth is up, he tries to ask for a hug and Goku happily complies.
 This is an Averted Trope in the anime, due to the aforementioned filler scenes.

 - One of Vegeta's most emotional scenes, made especially poignant by the voice actors' performances in multiple languages, was the scene where he must get his son Trunks to escape from the incoming monster Buu.
 The invariably proud Warrior Prince softens with sincerity and hugs his son before giving his life to save his family's.
 (Of course, he also knocks him unconscious to prevent the boy from following.)
 His lines from Dragon Ball Z Kai also provide the page quote of this trope.